IU-Capstone-Project-2025/KIZAK/README.md

 ```

 **Note that build may take long time! (>10 minutes)**

+**Note that your locally deployed database will not have any data.
+You can run [./db/db_populate](https://github.com/IU-Capstone-Project-2025/KIZAK/blob/main/db/db_populate.py) script that will fill up data with courses from our dataset**

+**In case you deployed our app earlier, to update database schema delete ./db/pg_data folder and rebuild docker-compose**

 Visit [localhost:8000/docs](http://localhost:8000/docs) to access KIZAK API docs or [localhost:3000](http://localhost:3000) to see front part